cyonii/spam-probability/README.md

 ## Documentation

-The project has been documented using [JSDoc](https://jsdoc.app) from doc comments.
+The project has been documented from doc comments using [JSDoc](https://jsdoc.app).
 To see the generated documentation, navigate to `docs/` directory and open `index.html` in your browser.

 To generate the documentation after making changes, run:
 `npm run docs`